ioChris/AHoJ/README-server.md

 The helper script needs no arguments to run, other than setting the root folder for the server, according to which it will create a subdirectory with the helper files (e.g. root/SIFTS).
 As soon as it finishes running, the main script can be run.
 The main script has a number of user parameters that have preset defaults within the script, and currently needs a single line input from the user to run.
 This single line input can carry anywhere from 1 to 3 arguments (right now), which are separated by whitespace characters.
 The maximum arguments within the single line input are of this form:
 <pdb_id> <chains> <ligands>

 pdb_id:
-this is a 4-character code of a PDB protein structure.
-This argument is obligatory and only 1 can be input per line. (i.e. “1a73” or “3fav” or “3FAV”)
+this is the 4-character code of a PDB protein structure.
+This argument is obligatory and only 1 PDB ID can be input per line. (i.e. “1a73” or “3fav” or “3FAV”)
 chains:
 A single chain or multiple chains separated by commas or “ALL” in the case of all chains (i.e. “A” or “A,C,D” or “ALL”).
 This argument is non-obligatory, if omitted, all chains will be considered.
 ligands: